clspeter/next-portfolio/README.md

 # next-protfolio

-This is a website that is fully responsive and showcases my portfolio with animations.
+This is a website that fully responsive and animated which can showcases my portfolio.

 All the infomation store in sanity.io which can be easy management.